The Grand Rapids Blades offers 3 programs in our U8 offerings. Learn to Skate, Cross Ice and Mites. See below for additional information.

 We typically start out with kids having little or no experience skating and introduce them to the fundamentals of skating.
 While our Learn to Skate program is for any skater, we do typically gear our sessions towards future hockey players by allowing those that chose to do so play with sticks and pucks.
 However, our games and drills work equally well without pucks.
 By the end of each session, our goal is to have the kids skating from end to end on the rink and to be able to confidentially hit or move a puck with their stick.

-Our Learn to Skate program is separated into 3 sessions.
-While we encourage everyone to participate in all three sessions, we understand that sometimes only 1 or 2 sessions work with a family’s schedule.
+Our Learn to Skate program is separated into three, seven-skate sessions.
+While we encourage everyone to participate in all three sessions, we understand that sometimes only one or two sessions work with a family’s schedule.
 We start each Learn to Skate session with the same format such that joining any session will allow your child to meet our goals for our Learn to Skate program.
-The dates for our Learn to Skate sessions are as follows:

 Required Equipment: Helmet, skates, and warm clothes.
 A limited number of helmets and skates are available for loan for use at the beginning of each session.
 A limited number of rental skates will also be available at the rink.
 For the younger kids, warm substantially waterproof gloves along with insulated pants are recommended.